 They saved my career as a running writer in the 1980s, twice.
 As that decade began, I’d left RW for another magazine.
 When Nike-funded Running folded in 1983, Bob Anderson forgave my disloyalty and took me back as a columnist.

 Runner’s World saved me a second time when Bob sold his magazine to Rodale Press in 1985.
 Most of the in-office staff and contracted writers lost their jobs.

 I didn’t.
 Robert Rodale and Chuck McCullagh kept me on as a columnist, even after I’d rejected their offer of the editorship.

-The column settled into its final form and title, “Joe Henderson’s Journal,” around 1990.
+The column settled into its final form and title, “Joe Henderson’s Journal,” in 1987.
 My best years at the Rodale-owned magazine came when George Hirsch was the publisher, Amby Burfoot served as overall editor and Cristina Negron edited my column.

 Update: The editor who let me go 14 years ago is gone himself from Runner’s World.
 A new parent company, Hearst, will soon take possession.
 With Amby Burfoot and Bart Yasso now retired, I know no one working in that magazine’s offices.
 To the current staff, I’m probably “Joe who?”

 (Photo: Printed copies of all these RW columns.)

 [Many books of mine, old and recent, are now available in two different formats: in print and as ebooks from Amazon.com.
 The titles: Going Far, Home Runs, Joe’s Team, Learning to Walk, Long Run Solution, Long Slow Distance, Miles to Go, Pacesetters, Run Right Now, Run Right Now Training Log, See How We Run, Starting Lines, and This Runner’s World, plus Rich Englehart’s book about me, Slow Joe.]